AdamMa2000/cse15l-lab-reports/LabReport4.md

 My Step:
 ![cd](LabReport4(1).png)

-First I type **ssh cs15lfa23ns@ieng6.ucsd.edu**, then press <Enter>, then enter my password.
-I used the above steps to log in to ieng6.
+First I type **ssh cs15lfa23ns@ieng6.ucsd.edu**, then press <Enter>, at the end enter my password.
+I successfully logged into ieng6.

+## Step5：Clone your fork of the repository from your Github account
 ![cd](LabReport4(2).jpg)